 - Combines properties of polyurethanes with ease of epoxy-amine chemistry

 - Decreased hazards associated with isocyanates in current coatings

 - Excellent strength and adhesion with low surface energy

 - Improved durability and adhesion over silicone elastomers

 - Applications in marine ship hull coatings, anti-graffiti coatings, and anti-ice coatings

 The technology is a siloxane-modified glycidyl carbamate resin and a coating composition utilizing amine crosslinkers.

-This technology is the subject of US Patent No. 10,759,950 and is available for licensing/partnering opportunities.
+This technology is the subject of the Issued US Patent 10,759,950 and is available for licensing/partnering opportunities.